byt3Buster/qr-code-component-main/README.md

 - CSS custom properties
 - Flexbox

-**Note: These are just examples.
-Delete this note and replace the list above with your own choices**

 ### What I learned
 I learned how the div behave when using CSS properties: display, flex-direction, justify-content, align-items, etc..
 I also learned to better understand the margin and padding of an element.
 It was a very good experience for me.
 Thanks you Front End Mentor 😊.

 ### Continued development

-I hope that in my future projet i will learn more.
+I think i would learn more with my future projets.

 ### Useful resources